odino/odino.github.com/source/_posts/2013-08-01-hello-us-im-coming-to-san-francisco.markdown

 title: "Hello US, I'm coming to San Francisco"
 date: 2013-08-01 05:24
 comments: true
-categories: [conference, PHP, HTTP, SOA]
+categories: [conference, php, http, soa]
 ---

 At the end of August I will